Diastasis Recti and Pregnancy

 How is diastasis recti managed or treated?

 Diastasis recti often gets better on its own 4 to 6 weeks after delivery.
+Surgery is sometimes used to repair and strengthen the muscles.
 The following can help you manage diastasis recti during or after pregnancy:

 - Go to physical therapy (PT), if directed.
 You will need to wait at least 2 weeks after you deliver before you can do exercises you learn in therapy.
 Do not try abdominal exercises without your physical therapist.
 PT can help you with the following:

 - Decrease pain